AshLaw96/fit-track/README.md

 ### Cloudinary API

-This project uses the [Cloudinary API](https://cloudinary.com) to store media assets online, due to the fact that Heroku doesn't persist this type of data.
+This project uses the [Cloudinary API](https://cloudinary.com) to store media assets online, due to the fact that Render doesn't persist this type of data.

 To obtain your own Cloudinary API key, create an account and log in.